 Acknowledgment of Honors Contract courses will be indicated on the student's transcript.

 Honors Community Engagement Projects

 To fulfill the Honors elective through the community engagement option, an Honors student must complete three HON 201: Honors Community Engagement Projects, with each project involving at least 30 hours of community engagement and a 2-3 page reflection paper.
 The Honors student must fill out an Honors Community Engagement Contract for each project prior to the enrollment in HON 201 and the beginning of the project.
-This contract available on the Honors Program website will be reviewed by the Honors Advisory Committee.
+This contract, available from the Honors Program Coordinator, will be reviewed by the Honors Advisory Committee.

 Honors Study Abroad Experience

 An Honors student participating in a Study Abroad Experience with an academic component related to the Honors Program Mission Statement may submit a petition requesting a waiver of the Honors Elective.
 This petition, available from the Honors Program Coordinator, must be approved prior to the beginning of the Study Abroad Experience and will be reviewed by the Honors Advisory Committee.
 At the request of this committee, the Honors Program Director may require a student to complete additional work beyond the normal expectations of the Study Abroad Experience in order to waive the Honors Elective.
 In particular, Study Abroad Experiences connected directly to Ashland University courses will almost always require a student to complete additional work.
 The student must submit a Course Substitution and Waiver Form signed by his/her advisor and the Honors Program Director upon completion of the Study Abroad Experience to the Office of Record’s and Registration.
 No Honors Program academic credit will be awarded for this experience, although the student may receive academic credit from the university.